Tourist guide Tour guide, Blue Badge guide

 Tourist guides show visitors around places of interest like cities, historic buildings and art galleries.

 1. Entry requirements

-There are no set requirements, but it may help if you have some GCSEs including maths and English.
+There are no set requirements, but it may help if you have some GCSEs or equivalent including English and maths.

 Experience of dealing with the public and giving presentations could be useful, and additional languages may also help.

 You may need a Blue Badge in Tourist Guiding to work in places like Westminster Abbey and York Minster.

 - excellent communication skills

 - the ability to present information in an interesting way

 - a good memory for facts, figures and events

 - organisational skills for planning tours